rodpolako/Chess-PGN-Trainer/README.md

 * Enable the ability to specify custom colors and piece sets.
 * Add an option to auto-save the results to a file and export to Excel/CSV for analysis in other tools.
 * Add a way to organize all the PGNs I want to test as part of a larger structure so that I would be able to choose from a defined list which includes the info on the PGN file to use along with the desired settings.
+* Adding text-to-speech so the app can announce moves and maybe speech recognition in order to play moves